ORIGINALLY POSTED JUNE 10, 2015

 We won’t be able to transform MCO or the condition of unions in our country overnight.
 But with persistence, we can improve.
 MCO leadership is taking concrete steps to better understand our members’ needs in these changing times and how the union can better serve all members.

 We encourage you to get involved with these initiative and we welcome your feedback.
-Give feedback now.
+Email your feedback now.

 We’re stronger together.